sdsc/user-docs/gordon/gordon_running.md

 ----------------------------
 Use the qstat command to monitor your jobs and qdel to delete a job.
 Some useful options are described below.
 For a more detailed understanding of the queues see the User Guide section [Torque in Depth](gordon_torque.md).

-Running MPI jobs – regular compute nodes
+Running MPI jobs - regular compute nodes
 ----------------------------------------
 MPI jobs are run using the mpirun_rsh command.
 When your job starts, TORQUE will create a PBS_NODEFILE listing the nodes that had been assigned to your job, with each node name replicated ppn times.
 Typically ppn will be set equal to the number of physical cores on a node (16 for Gordon) and the number of MPI processes will be set equal to nodes x ppn.
 Relevant lines from a batch script are shown below.

     #PBS -l nodes=2:ppn=16:native
-    cd /oasis/scratch/$USER/temp_project
+    cd $PBS_O_WORKDIR
-    mpirun_rsh –np 32 –hostfile $PBS_NODEFILE mpi_app  [command line args]
+    mpirun_rsh -np 32 -hostfile $PBS_NODEFILE ./my_mpi_app [command line args]

 Sometimes you may want to run fewer than 16 MPI processes per node; for instance, if the per-process memory footprint is too large (> 4 GB on Gordon) to execute one process per core or you are running a hybrid application that had been developed using MPI and OpenMP.
-In these cases you will want to set ppn to reflect the reduced number of processes per node.
+In these cases you should use the ibrun command and the -npernode option instead:

     # Running 16 MPI processes across two nodes
-    #PBS -l nodes=2:ppn=8:native
+    #PBS -l nodes=2:ppn=16:native
-    cd /oasis/scratch/$USER/temp_project
+    cd $PBS_O_WORKDIR
-    mpirun_rsh –np 16 –hostfile $PBS_NODEFILE mpi_app [command line args]
+    ibrun -npernode 8 ./my_mpi_app [command line args]

-If ppn had been set to 16 in the previous example, the PBS_NODEFILE would have contained 16 replicates of the first node followed by 16 replicates of the second node.
-As a result all MPI processes would run on the first node leaving the second node idle.
+The ibrun command will automatically detect that your job requested nodes=2:ppn=16 but only place 8 processes on each of those two nodes.

-Running OpenMP jobs – regular compute nodes
+Running OpenMP jobs - regular compute nodes
 -------------------------------------------
 For an OpenMP application, set and export the number of threads.
 Relevant lines from a batch script are shown below.

     #PBS -l nodes=1:ppn=16:native
     cd /oasis/scratch/$USER/temp_project
     export OMP_NUMTHREADS=16
-    openmp_app [command line args]
+    ./my_openmp_app [command line args]

-Running hybrid (MPI + OpenMP) jobs – regular compute nodes
+Running hybrid (MPI + OpenMP) jobs - regular compute nodes
 ----------------------------------------------------------
-For hybrid parallel applications (MPI+OpenMP), use mpirun_rsh to launch the job and specify both the number of MPI processes and the number of threads per process.
-To pass environment variables through mpirun_rsh, list the key/value pairs before the executable name.
-The number of MPI processes should equal nodes x ppn, just as in a regular MPI job.
+For hybrid parallel applications (MPI+OpenMP), use ibrun to launch the job and specify both the number of MPI processes per node (-npernode) and the number of threads per process (-tpp).
+To pass environment variables through ibrun, list the key/value pairs before the ibrun command.
 Ideally the product of the MPI process count and the threads per process should equal the number of physical cores on the nodes being used.

 Hybrid jobs will typically use one MPI process per node with the threads per node equal to the number of physical cores per node, but as the examples below show this is not required.

     # 2 MPI processes x 16 threads/node = 2 nodes x 16 cores/node = 32
-    #PBS -l nodes=2:ppn=1:native
+    #PBS -l nodes=2:ppn=16:native
-    cd /oasis/scratch/$USER/temp_project
+    cd $PBS_O_WORKDIR
+    export OMP_NUM_THREADS=16
-    mpirun_rsh –np 2 –hostfile $PBS_NODEFILE OMP_NUMTHREADS=16 executable [command line args]
+    ibrun -npernode 1 -tpp 16 ./my_hybrid_app [command line args]

     # 8 MPI processes x 4 threads/node = 2 nodes x 16 cores/node = 32
-    #PBS -l nodes=2:ppn=4:native
+    #PBS -l nodes=2:ppn=16:native
+    export OMP_NUM_THREADS=4
     cd /oasis/scratch/$USER/temp_project
-    mpirun_rsh –np 8 –hostfile $PBS_NODEFILE OMP_NUMTHREADS=4 executable [command line args]
+    ibrun -npernode 4 -tpp 4 ./my_hybrid_app [command line args]

 Network topology and communication sensitive jobs
 -------------------------------------------------